 Since learning about petrochemicals and toxins in general, I have switched all my skincare products to Arbonne, which is free of petrochemicals, sulfates, parabens, colors, fragrance, or dyes.
 They are hypoallergenic, plant based, nonGMO, vegan, kosher, and cruelty free.
 I have never reacted to any of their products, and I don’t have to read labels when buying skincare, makeup or haircare because I know they already did the work for me.

 For rosacea skin, I would suggest a high quality probiotic moisturizer which does not have petrochemicals.
 This does not mean buying a store-bought moisturizer with “Now with Probiotics!” listed on the label!
 These “beauty” companies spend more money on their advertising campaigns than on the actual product.
 It means spending a little more money upfront on a quality moisturizer that is not full of chemicals and will actually heal your skin because of all the natural antioxidants and anti-inflammatories.
-Arbonne skincare, for example, lasts a very long time because you only need to use a tiny amount, because there are no fillers!
+For my top choices for rosacea safe skincare, see Resources.

 Nature itself is the best physician.